sharonVko/Project-Code-Quiz/README.md

 ## Getting Started

-To get started with The Quiz, follow these steps:
+To get started with Code Quiz, follow these steps:

 Clone the repository: